 - In a large Dutch oven, add 1 tablespoon of olive oil and heat on high until shimmering.
 Add Italian sausage and brown thoroughly.
 Break up/crumble while cooking.
 When no pink remains, drain and add to a large, oven-proof casserole (must have a top).

-- Add another tablespoon of olive oil to Dutch oven and add onion, mushrooms and garlic.
+- Add another tablespoon of olive oil to Dutch oven and add onion and garlic.
 Cook, stirring frequently until softened, about 8 minutes.
 Add to meat in large casserole.

 - When water in large pot is boiling, add elbow macaroni and cook for 1 minute less than package instructions.
 When cooked, drain and add macaroni to meat/onion mixture in large casserole.